Westwood High School J-Term

 A. We do our best to find the best fit course for each student.
 After gathering information from course descriptions and a "shopping" experience on December 13, students prioritize their course choices according to their interests.
 We use this information to create a J-Term program that is balanced and provides an exciting, valuable learning experience for all students, fitting students into their first-choice option when we can.

 Q. What are the hours of the school day during the week of J-term?

 A. One of the most exciting benefits of the J-term program is that it allows teachers and students to explore new interests independent of our conventional school day.
 Generally speaking, students will spend the same amount of time in the courses that the would have for school days on an ordinary week (roughly 6-7 hours per day).

 Q. Will there be a cost associated with J-term courses?

 A. There is no cost for nearly every J-term course.
 For the Scuba course, however, students will need to pay a fee in order to cover equipment rental and certification.
 Waivers are available for students with financial hardships.

 Don't see your question here?
-Contact Mr. Bevan at email@example.com.
+Contact Ms. Davenport at firstname.lastname@example.org.